Menu

 Phước Tỉnh Fishing Village

-📍 ba ria vung tau
+📍 vung tau

 Phước Tỉnh is one of the largest and most active fishing ports in southern Vietnam - a working harbor in Bà Rịa-Vũng Tàu where hundreds of fishing vessels dock daily, and the morning market is one of the most photogenic and genuine seafood scenes near Ho Chi Minh City.